Rights during maternity leave (as an employee)

 You continue to accrue annual leave during your maternity leave as if you were at work.
 If possible, speak to your employer before you go on maternity about when to take your holiday.
 For example, some women prefer to take holidays before they start maternity leave, and some prefer to take it at the end of their maternity leave.
 Others like to use their annual leave to create a phased or part time transition back to work.

-If you don’t take all of your annual leave entitlement before your maternity leave, your employer must allow you to carry over any annual leave to the next leave year.
+If you don’t take all of your annual leave entitlement before your maternity leave, your employer must allow you to carry over any statutory annual leave to the next leave year.
+(If you get additional contractual annual leave your employer can decide whether to allow you to carry this over).
 This is because maternity leave is a maximum of 52 weeks (one year), and you cannot take annual leave and maternity leave at the same time.

-If you resign during your maternity leave, you are entitled to pay in lieu of the holidays you have built up during leave but not taken until the termination date.
-You do not have the right to pay instead of paid holidays unless you leave employment – if you do not leave employment, you must be allowed to take the holiday and be paid for it as normal.
+If your employment ends during your maternity leave, you are entitled to pay in lieu of the holidays you have built up during leave but not taken until the termination date.
+You do not have the right to pay instead of paid holidays unless you leave employment — if you do not leave employment, you must be allowed to take the holiday and be paid for it as normal.

 For more information about your rights during maternity leave, please refer to our article on Holiday Entitlement while on Maternity/Shared Parental Leave.

 You are not entitled to ‘remuneration’ during maternity leave, which means salary or wages.
-This means that you are not entitled to your basic pay and other payments that you regularly receive from your employer as part of your salary package, which may include car allowances.
+This means that whilst you are entitled to continue to benefit from your rights and benefits while on maternity leave, you are not entitled to your basic pay and other payments that you regularly receive from your employer as part of your salary package.
+Whether or not you should continue to benefit from a car or car allowance during maternity leave will depend on whether the car or car allowance is considered part of your wages.
+Unfortunately the law is uncertain in relation to this.

 Commissions and bonuses